byteduck/duckOS/README.md

 - Framebuffer scrolling is slow on real hardware.
 I'm not focusing on fixing this right now until I start working on a window manager.
 - Must be booted off of the master drive on the primary PATA controller as of now.
 - PATA DMA doesn't seem to work on real hardware at the moment, so the `use_pio` grub commandline option should be specified if you're crazy enough to test this on real hardware ;)
-- Libc is statically linked (due to a limitation of newlib), so binaries slightly larger on disk than usual
 - Ext2 triply indirect block pointers cannot be read/written, so there may be issues writing and reading large files
 - A buffer overflow attack on the kernel may be possible, because only pointers passed to syscalls are checked for validity (and not the length of the data to be read/written)
 - Dynamic linking does not currently use CoW to share memory between processes, so each process has its own copy of the library in memory

 ### Future Goals
-- A C library created from scratch instead of newlib
 - Make shared libraries actually use CoW to save memory
 - A desktop environment with a window manager and compositor
 - Better support for real hardware